-Wizards clinch division for first time since since 1979
+Wizards clinch division for first time since 1978-79

 The Wizards now own seven division titles: 1971, 1972, 1973, 1974, 1975 and 1979.

-The Miami Heat have won five of the last six division titles.
+The Miami Heat have won five of the last six Southeast Division titles.

+Washington is in third place in the NBA's Eastern Conference, 2.0 games behind the conference-leading Celtics.